 Friday, Jan.
 14: Herb roasted chicken, squash casserole, quinoa salad, warm sweet potato, black bean, and rice casserole, Greek salad with balsamic vinaigrette, feta, and candied walnuts, peach cobbler with whipped cream, fresh fruit salad, iced tea and lemonade.

 Saturday, Jan.
 15: Pulled BBQ pork, baked beans (no meat), creamy Coleslaw, cucumber tomato salad, macaroni and cheese, apple crisp, fresh fruit salad, iced tea and lemonade.

 As we finalize our evening educational programs, that information will be posted here!

 Jan.
-24 Chesser Island Homestead and Boardwalk: For those in no rush to return home following our Sunday paddle on the St. Marys, the Okefenokee National Wildlife Refuge includes the Chesser Island Homestead where you can see how the early settlers around the Okefenokee lived.
+15 Chesser Island Homestead and Boardwalk: For those in no rush to return to camp following our Saturday paddle, the Okefenokee National Wildlife Refuge includes the Chesser Island Homestead where you can see how the early settlers around the Okefenokee lived.
 You can also take a walk on the Chesser Island Boardwalk to the Owls Roost Tower to get a great view of the Okefenokee Swamp.
 Of course, you can visit the attraction any time during your stay!

 CAMPSITE INFORMATION AND ALTERNATIVE LODGING